blocksds/sdk/docs/content/docs/setup/linux.md

 ### Additional experimental toolchains

+**Advanced users only!**

 The following two toolchains aren't relevant for most users of BlocksDS.
-The toolchains are very experimental, and they are mainly interesting for people that want to improve them, not for people wanting to create actual applications.
+They are very experimental, and they are mainly interesting for people that want to improve them, not for people wanting to create actual applications.

 The DSi has two additional CPUs supported by BlocksDS: